alfahami/comoros-projects/README.md

-# comoros-projects
+# Comoros Projects and Idea

-Some projects related to Comoros, most of them are fictitious.
+Some projects and ideas related to Comoros, most of them are fictitious.